jelandrum/workshop/Project_1.md

 ### Defacto Settlement Boundaries
 Plot 3, Access to Health Care in Cayo, Belize, is a map of Cayo, an adm1 subdivision of Belize.
 Inside the map are the 6 settlements of Cayo represened by the dark gold region.
 Within the settlements there are color-coded dots signifying the population of the settlement.
 The color of the dot represents the density of the population where it is located.
 ![](blz_hcs.png)

+### Analysis:
+The map demonstrates 6, of the 8, defacto settlements.
+The majority of the settlements are in the northern portion of the division.
+The largest settlement is in the northeast part of the Cayo division.
+This region is likely the city of Belmopan, where a large number of residents are government employees and their families.